Waldo Weekend Campout

 - 7 AM - Breakfast, each party bring your own

-- 8:30 AM – Muster for Outings: Hikes and Leaders will be announced based on Friday signups.
+- 8:30 AM – Muster for Outings: we'll divide you into Easy/Moderate/Difficult groups.
+Leaders will decide which hike to do from options below based on group preferences.

-- Bobby Lake – 4.5 miles round trip with 400 feet elevation gain.
-Beautiful smaller lake between Maiden Peak and the Twins.
+- Bobby Lake – 5.4 miles round trip with 400 feet elevation gain.
+Beautiful smaller lake between Maiden Peak and the Twins with peaceful dining on Lunch Rock .

 - Charlton Lake to Hidden Lake with an option to climb Gerdine Butte - 5 miles, 800 feet.
 This is a real cool hike with similar scenery to the hike up the Twins, but less elevation gain and about half the distance.
 Hidden Lake is a short scramble off trail, and is really beautiful.